Questions and answers on the planning and subdivision fees

 21. What satisfaction matters does the fee apply to?

-New regulation 18 of the planning regulations retains the wording of the 2015 interim regulations which allows a responsible authority to charge a fee for a satisfaction matter in relation to a planning scheme on a per matter basis.
+New regulation 18 of the planning regulations retains the wording of the 2015 interim regulations which allows a responsible authority to charge a fee for a satisfaction matter specified in a planning scheme on a per matter basis.

 22. Is there a fee for secondary consents or a fee for applications for an extension of a permit?